Saint Library

 The Separation

-Too ill to travel further, Gall remained in the Swabian wilderness when Columbanus departed for Italy; his master, taking it for disobedience, forbade him to celebrate Mass for as long as Columbanus lived — a prohibition Gall bore in silence and kept faithfully.
+Too ill to travel further, Gall remained in the Swabian wilderness when Columbanus departed for Italy; his master, reading this as disobedience, forbade him to celebrate Mass for as long as Columbanus lived — a prohibition Gall bore in silence and kept faithfully.

 615